patrikSK/fitness-app/README.md

 - edit exercises in program (add or remove)
 - get all users and all its data
 - get user detail
-- update any user (name, surname, nickName, age, nickName, role)
+- update any user (name, surname, nickName, age, role)

 ## Task 3